dpxa/RTCPortal/README.md

 ## Overview

-**RTCPortal** is a web-based file-sharing tool that enables direct file transfers using **WebRTC**.
+**RTCPortal** is a file-sharing tool that allows for direct file transfers using **WebRTC**.
 Unlike cloud storage services, it doesn't store files on a central server.
 Instead, files are sent through a private **peer-to-peer** connection.

 A **signaling server** using **Socket.io** helps users connect but is only involved in the initial handshake - it does not store or handle file transfers.
 Once connected, files are exchanged directly.